AshrafEzzeldin/django-training/README.md

 - to use the venv use `poetry shell`
 - to install the defined dependencies for your project, just run `poetry install`
 - to run the project `python manage.py runserver`
+- to make superuser to access the admin dashboard `python manage.py createsuperuser`